 The Law Office of Lloyd Long knows the stress of being charged with a serious crime like assaulting an officer, and we are here for you.
 Our firm can help you explore legal defenses that may help you prove that the charges against you were brought in error.
 For example, if an officer was not actually injured during an assault, this could mean that the assault charge was brought in error.

-Work with an Experienced Philadelphia Criminal Defense Attorney You Can Trust
+Work with an Experienced Philadelphia Attorney for Assault on a Police Officer You Can Trust

-If you were arrested for assaulting a law enforcement officer, consult with an experienced Philadelphia criminal defense attorney today.
-Criminal defense lawyer Lloyd Long possesses over a decade of legal experience, and he is here to help you fight your criminal charges.
-To schedule a free legal consultation, contact the Law Office of Lloyd at (215) 666-0381.
+If you were arrested for assaulting a law enforcement officer, consult with an experienced Philadelphia assault on a police officer defense attorney today.
+Criminal defense lawyer in Philadelphia Lloyd Long possesses over a decade of legal experience, and he is here to help you fight your criminal charges.
+To schedule a free legal consultation, contact the Law Office of Lloyd at (215) 302-0171.